 Registering as a donor at DMV indicates that upon your death, you wish to donate any/all organs or tissues deemed viable for the specific purpose of life-saving organ or life-enhancing tissue transplants.
 A "D" or heart will appear on your driver's license, permit or ID, but this is for your own benefit: your consent will be documented in the online Oregon Donor Registry maintained by Donate Life Northwest.
 Individuals who directly register as donors online have the additional opportunity to indicate any specific organs or tissues which you do *not* want to donate.
 The "D" or heart will not appear on their license, but nonetheless their consent will be documented in the confidential Donor Registry.

 Making changes to your registration depends on how you initially registered as a donor.
 If you signed up through the DMV by coding your license/permit/ID card, then all changes must be made through DMV; this will entail purchasing a new license.
 Those who registered with a paper form must call Donate Life Northwest at 503-494-7888 to make changes.
 Those who registered online would have received an email upon registration, with a password and instructions on how to access the Registry in order to alter your personal information, donation preferences, or to remove your name from the Donor Registry.
 If you have lost this email, please call Donate Life Northwest so that staff can make changes for you.

-While your decision to be a registered organ, eye, and tissue donor is legally binding in Oregon or Washington if you are 18 years or older, it is critical that you inform your loved ones about your end-of-life wishes.
+While your decision to be a registered organ, eye, and tissue donor is legally binding in Oregon or Washington if you are 18 years or older, it is critical that you inform your loved ones about your end-of-life decisions.
 Prior to any potential organ, eye, or tissue donation, the Registry is checked and the deceased individual's family or next of kin is contacted regarding their decision (or lack thereof) to donate.
 If you are under 18 years of age, parental authorization is needed.
 Talking to your family about donation ensures that they can advocate for your final wishes.